tagtogorg/tagtog-doc/machine-learning.md

   <p class="list-item"><span class="list-item-3"></span><strong>Index your data</strong>.
 Use automatic annotations to augment your data and improve discoverability (e.g. augment records with mutation mentions using standard names, easier to find).
 You can either import the results into your own system or use the <a href="/API.html#search-documents-in-a-project-get" title="Search API">Search API</a> to find suitable records across the data imported.</p>
 </div>
 <div class="one-third-col">
+  {% include message.html message='tagtog with machine learning capabilities is offered on the tagtog <strong>Cloud or On-premises</strong> (<a title="tagtog plans" href="https://www.tagtog.net/-pricing">plans</a>).
+You can install it within your infrastructure or any public cloud (AWS, Google, Azure, etc.).' %}
 </div>

 <div class="two-third-col">